onofricamila/TTPS-Ruby/trabajo/app-trabajo/README.md

 # :pushpin: To be considered when using the app

 * Pay attention to the style aplyed to students scores so as to know if the student failed or passed the exam (red with a cross stands for _failed_ whereas green and a tick stands for _passed_)
+* Each course created by default has a purpose ...
+    * Course 2014 is there to show it can be edited and erased cause it hasn't students nor exams related.
+    * Course 2015 is there to show it can only be edited cause it has one student related, and no exams.
+    * Course 2016 and 2017 are there to show in a better way the functionalities of this app, due to the fact they are related to a lot of sample data.
+Neither of them can be edited  or erased.